pookage/laundromat/README.md

 4. Build the site ready for uploading with `npm run build-prod`
 5. Upload the site with `firebase deploy`

+> **NOTE: if you're unable to deploy, log out and then log back in again - that usually fixes it.**

 ## 4. Sharing your changes (optional)

 If you want to share the changes you've made so (ie. if you make changes and want me to have them as well).